 O I am not going anywhere unaccompanied by life’s patterns: a whorl in a pinecone, branches on oak or elm trees, the petal count of a daisy, the helix at the heart of a chrysanthemum, the shell of a nautilus swimming in the ocean.
 A sequence hides in the shape of probabilities, and in my own DNA.

-In this poem the number of letters per line is determined by the Fibonacci sequence: the first line has zero letters while the last line, representing the twelfth number in the sequence, contains 89 letters.
+In this poem the number of letters per line is determined by the Fibonacci sequence: the first line has one letter while the last line, representing the 11th number in the sequence, contains 89 letters.
 In addition, the letters of each word add up to a Fibonacci number.

 ‘Pathways’ was first published in the online journal Independent Variable on August 1, 2018.